Christopher-Hayes/Christopher-Hayes/README.md

-## 🧋 I'm Chris, a web dev with a love for design, open-source, and ai.
+## 🧋 I'm Chris, a web dev with a passion for open-source and design.

 ⚡ I build fun websites with React/Next, Tailwind, Shopify, and WebGL.